pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 > NOTE: You can hold B (or A) to stop moving down on Cycling Road.
 These optional trainers cost a lot of time if hit so be careful.

-Pick up the hidden Rare Candy then hug the right wall biking down.
+Pick up the hidden Rare Candy, then hug the right wall biking down.

 <img src="/docs/gen-1/images/classic/CyclingRoad.png" height=400>